ykkimhgu/DLIP_doc/deep-learning-for-perception/dp-tutorial/tutorial-python-numpy.md

 # Installation

+### Using Colab

 For the class tutorial,  we will use google colab.

+### Using VS Code

-For installing Python in Visual Studio Code, [follow Installation Steps](https://ykkim.gitbook.io/dlip/installation-guide/installation-guide-for-deep-learning)
+For installing Python in Visual Studio Code, [follow Installation Steps 1~4](https://ykkim.gitbook.io/dlip/installation-guide/installation-guide-for-deep-learning)

+After installation of Python in Visual Studio Code, [follow how to program Python in VS Code](https://ykkim.gitbook.io/dlip/installation-guide/ide/vscode/python-vscode)